 - Your supervisor will approach potential examiners.

-- Once the potential examiners have informally agreed, your supervisor will fill in the examination entry form with the nominations and send it to the postgraduate research tutor to countersign.
+- Once the potential examiners have informally agreed, your supervisor will complete their part of the examination entry workflow with the nominations.

-- The form is then sent to Postgraduate Research and Operations to check the eligibility of the proposed examiners before the examinations group reviews and approves the recommendation.
+- The workflow is checked by your Graduate School and Director of PGR Studies.
+It is then sent to Doctoral College Operations to check the eligibility of the proposed examiners before the Examinations Group reviews and approves the recommendation.

 Submitting your thesis